 The hospital also offers free healthcare for babies that are premature or suffering from several pathologies at birth in its 15-bed newborn unit.

-“Most babies admitted in the newborn unit require intensive care treatment due to neonatal infection or sepsis,” explains MSF paediatrician, Dr Anokhi Ali Khan.
+“Most babies admitted in the newborn unit require intensive care treatment due to neonatal infection or sepsis,” explains MSF pediatrician, Dr Anokhi Ali Khan.
 “A significant number of mothers we receive have high risk pregnancies requiring specialist care.
 An example is prolonged rupture of the membranes, which is a break in the amniotic sac, exposing the baby to an increased risk of infection.
 Newborn babies have an immature immune system and are incapable of fighting simple infections, which can rapidly spread through the blood stream, infect organs, and result in death of the baby,” Dr Khan says.

 “For the mother, uterine rupture is an example of a very serious condition, one which leads to infertility and can sometimes be fatal.
 The risk of fetal loss is also high,” adds MSF obstetrician Dr Sobia Azeem.
 “But with timely emergency care to repair the uterus, there is still a chance to have children in the future.
-Then, for any further pregnancy, regular antenatal care, early booking for hospital delivery and proper counselling of the patient are key for a successful outcome.”
+Then, for any further pregnancy, regular antenatal care, early booking for hospital delivery and proper counseling of the patient are key for a successful outcome.”

 MSF also provides training to the medical staff of the community-level basic health units so that they can form a vital link to the hospital.
-If patients with high-risk pregnancies can be identified during their antenatal consultations, they can be referred to Peshawar women’s hospital, when needed, for specialised care.
+If patients with high-risk pregnancies can be identified during their antenatal consultations, they can be referred to Peshawar women’s hospital, when needed, for specialized care.